-You can download my Start Change End posters for free by clicking this link.
+You can download my Start Change End posters for free.

 While teaching start-change-end is important for building a deep understanding for real-world scenarios, I build my students’ proficiency without always using word problems.
 I think students strengthen their skills by often practicing without context.
 It gives students practice with unknowns in all positions, and helps build confidence for working through word problems.

 I have created task cards that present start-change-end scenarios using tables.
 Students use their understanding of addition and subtraction to identify the operation in the problems that the change is not included.
 Students practice identifying the equation presented with unknowns in all positions, and then solve.

 I have listed my Start Change End Task Cards in my TpT store.
 There are sets for addition and subtraction within 20- perfect for introducing addition and subtraction at the beginning of first grade.
 I also have an addition and subtraction set to 100 with no regrouping- perfect for later in the year.
 And, because I think it’s important to continue to reinforce start change end in second grade as addition and subtraction is reinforced, I also have a set with regrouping.
 You can access each set of task cards by clicking the link on the cover below to head to that product in my TpT store.

 I also have open ended printables that can be used with any resource.
 Available in both full size options and half sheet options, you can have these as a quick and easy center, or as a resource for students to grab as needed.
 You can access my Start Change End Printables at this link.